postmanlabs/labs-docs/v6/postman/sending_api_requests/requests.md

 [![url methods](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-method-menu.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-method-menu.png)

 You can also customize the methods the way you want.
-To learn more about customizing methods, refer to [customizing methods](/docs/v6/postman/customizing_postman)
+To learn more about customizing methods, refer to [creating custom methods](/docs/v6/postman/customizing_postman) section.

 ### Request Body